SvenGroot/Ookii.CommandLine/docs/Subcommands.md

 handle errors and display usage help.
 If for any reason you want to do this manually, [`CommandManager`][] provides the tools to do so.

+If you only want more information about the error, but still want the [`CommandManager`][] class to handle and display errors and usage help, you can check the `CommandManager.ParseResult` property to get information if [`RunCommand()`][] or [`RunCommandAsync()`][] returned null.
+The value of the `ParseResult.Status` property of the returned structure will indicate whether the command was not found, if an error occurred parsing the command's arguments, or if parsing was canceled by one of the command's arguments.

-The [`CommandManager.GetCommand()`][] method returns information about a command, if one with the specified name exists.
+If you want to handle errors entirely manually, the [`CommandManager.GetCommand()`][] method returns information about a command, if one with the specified name exists.
 From there, you can manually create a [`CommandLineParser`][] for the command, instantiate the class, and invoke its run method.

 When doing this, it's your responsibility to handle things such as [`IAsyncCommand`][] or [`ICommandWithCustomParsing`][].
 Of course, you can omit those parts if you do not have any commands